svn2github/oobash/0.39.5/scripts/README.txt

-Do NOT delete this directory !
+Do NOT delete this directory!
 It is used by Script.generator and it is in your PATH after sourcing the oobash.source file.